teacherpeterpan/Unsupervised-Multi-hop-QA/README.md

 QUESTION_TYPE = 'table2text' # the type of question you want to generate
 # for hybridQA, the options are: 'table2text', 'text2table', 'text_only', 'table_only'
 # for hotpotQA, the options are: 'text2text', 'comparison'
+QUESTION_NUM = 3 # the number of questions to generate for each input

 ###### User-specified data directory
 DATA_PATH = '../Data/HybridQA/WikiTables-WithLinks/' # root data directory, '../Data/HybridQA/WikiTables-WithLinks/' for HybridQA; '../Data/HotpotQA/dataset/train.src.txt' for HotpotQA